capactio/capact/och-content/core/README.md

 # Core

-The directory contains OCH metadata and configuration and core entities.
+The directory contains OCH metadata with configuration and core manifests, such as Interfaces or Types.